input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

         AddServiceAction add_service = 3; // Used to add a new service to a DID, RemoveServiceAction remove_service = 4; // Used to remove an existing service from a DID, UpdateServiceAction update_service = 5; // Used to Update a list of service endpoints of a given service on a given DID.
+        PatchContextAction patch_context = 6; // Used to Update a list of `@context` strings used during resolution for a given DID.
     }
 }